regulaforensics/document-web-components-samples/backend-reprocessing-with-scan-delegate/README.md

 # Backend reprocessing with scan delegation example

 ## Setup
-- Set LICENSE and SERVICE environment variables.
+- Set VITE_LICENSE and VITE_SERVICE environment variables.

 - Similar with other examples use: